 This combo will meet weekly on Tuesdays, running April 4th - June 6th with performances on June 7th - 9th.

-Veteran Jazz Night School instructor and Seattle jazz mainstay Chris Symer leads this level 2 combo.
+Veteran Jazz Night School instructor and Seattle jazz mainstay Chris Symer leads this level 1 combo.
 Bringing with him decades of experience playing in some of the world's greatest rhythm sections, Chris focuses heavily on listening.
-Emphasis is placed on further developing improvisation vocabulary, deepening knowledge of the jazz tradition, and broadening exposure to different types of jazz and improvisational music.
+Emphasis is placed on developing a unique sound as an ensemble, advanced improvisation techniques using complex harmony and 8th note lines, complex rhythmic structures and grooves, and furthering exposure to the jazz tradition.
 Music is selected by the instructor with input from students and tends to be drawn from the standard jazz canon.